-The Board evaluates and reacts promptly, fairly and appropriately to ensure public protection.
+The Board evaluates all complaints to ensure public protection.
 All allegations are evaluated with respect to jurisdiction, risk to the public and the circumstances leading to the reported incident/event.

 - § 90-171.47. - Reports: immunity from suit.